FSA: Tax savings for medical costs

 If you’ve never used an FSA before, you simply need to know that it’s a way to pay for health costs while reducing your federal tax obligation.
 The money deducted from your paycheck and put into the FSA isn’t taxed — you don’t pay Social Security, Medicare, or federal taxes on that money.

 This makes routine medical costs cheaper.
-Medical bills, prescriptions, eye glasses, orthodontia, physical therapy, and many other types of medical products and services are eligible FSA expenses.
+Medical bills, prescriptions, eye glasses, orthodontia, physical therapy, and many other types of medical products and services not covered by health insurance are eligible FSA expenses.

 But before enrolling in an FSA, you need to accurately estimate your medical costs for the calendar year.
 While you can’t predict all your health costs, many costs — routine dentist visits, for example — are simple to predict using past years as a guide.